0xmahdirostami/0xmahdirostami/README.md

 ### Hello there!! 👋

-I'm a Data Science and AI enthusiast who likes to learn about new things and explore out of the 📦.
+I'm a Security Researcher, Data Science and AI enthusiast who likes to learn about new things and explore out of the 📦.

 ### ⚡ Domains:
 - Web3